erdeq-upenn/code_public/README.md

 # code_public
-This folder is the directory for public codes
+This folder is the directory for public codes.